-- 35. Initial screening of a project components and potential impacts on Indigenous Peoples needs to be conducted to categorize the significance of impacts as well as to ascertain the resource requirements to address potential impacts.
-The screening should be done by the executing agency and Municipality/ Rural Municipality representatives and District Coordination Committee (DCC) where Indigenous Peoples residing.
+- 30. Initial screening of a project components and potential impacts on Indigenous Peoples needs to be conducted to categorize the significance of impacts as well as to ascertain the resource requirements to address potential impacts.
+The screening should be done by the executing agency and Municipality/WUSC representatives and District Coordination Committee (DCC) where Indigenous Peoples residing.
 In case there are any changes in the scope and design of the project or project component, a fresh screening of potential impacts needs to be conducted.
 The executing agency will determine whether the affected community is an Indigenous Peoples community.
-The executing agency will consult DCC and Municipality/ Rural Municipality and hold meetings with social and Indigenous Peoples leaders and/or NGOs/community-based organizations (CBOs) representing the affected communities in the project or project component area in order to prepare a census of the affected population and the likely impacts of the project or project component on them. - 36.
+The executing agency will consult DCC, Municipality and WUSC; and hold meetings with social and Indigenous Peoples leaders and/or NGOs/community-based organizations (CBOs) representing the affected communities in the project or project component area in order to prepare a census of the affected population and the likely impacts of the project or project component on them. - 31.
 The project or project component needs to be categorized according to the significance of impacts on Indigenous Peoples communities.
 The significance of project impacts can be determined by the type, location, scale, nature, and magnitude of potential impacts.
 Appendix 2 provides the checklist for screening of indigenous peoples/ethnic minorities impacts.
-The project or project component will be categorized into one of the following: - (i) Category A: expected to have significant impacts on Indigenous Peoples/minorities that require IPP; - (ii) Category B: expected to have limited impacts that require specific action for IP/minorities in resettlement plans and/or a social action plan; and - (iii) Category C: not expected to have impacts on Indigenous Peoples/minorities and therefore do not require special provision for Indigenous Peoples. - 37.
-The impacts on Indigenous Peoples should be considered significant, if the project or project component positively or negatively: (i) affects their customary rights of use and access to land and natural resources; (ii) changes their socio-economic status and livelihoods; (iii) affects their cultural and communal integrity; (iv) affects their health, education, sources of income and social security status; and/or (v) alters or undermines the recognition of indigenous knowledge. - 38.
-On application of screening criteria, sample towns are classified as Category B, as limited impacts to Indigenous Peoples are anticipated (para 3).
+The project or project component will be categorized into one of the following: - (i) Category A: expected to have significant impacts on Indigenous Peoples/minorities that require IPP; - (ii) Category B: expected to have limited impacts that require specific action for IP/minorities in resettlement plans and/or a social action plan; and - (iii) Category C: not expected to have impacts on Indigenous Peoples/minorities and therefore do not require special provision for Indigenous Peoples. - 32.
+The impacts on Indigenous Peoples should be considered significant, if the project or project component positively or negatively: (i) affects their customary rights of use and access to land and natural resources; (ii) changes their socio-economic status and livelihoods; (iii) affects their cultural and communal integrity; (iv) affects their health, education, sources of income and social security status; and/or (v) alters or undermines the recognition of indigenous knowledge.
+Category A project involving significant impact will not be eligible under PCCWHSST.